isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Many have tried to write reliable code violating this rule for examples, such as a network connection that "refuses to close".
+Many have tried to write reliable code violating this rule for examples, such as a network connection that “refuses to close”.
 To the best of our knowledge nobody has found a general way of doing this.
 Occasionally, for very specific examples, you can get away with setting some state for future cleanup.
-For example, we might put a socket that does not want to close on a "bad socket" list, to be examined by a regular sweep of the system state.
+For example, we might put a socket that does not want to close on a “bad socket” list, to be examined by a regular sweep of the system state.
 Every example we have seen of this is error-prone, specialized, and often buggy.